chalupagrande/nn-rps/README.md

 ## Data
-The inital dataset gathered from the Random Choice Network, was as follows:
+The initial dataset gathered from the Random Choice Network, was as follows:

 ```
 //AS OF 2/19/18: from user perspective